Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Experiments

-{\bf {Results for a fixed $\lambda$:}} We study the performance of different methods for a \emph{fixed} value of the regularization parameter, set to $\lambda = 0.01 \lambda_{\max}$\footnote{This choice leads to a model that is moderately sparse, with $\lambda = \lambda_{\max}$ corresponding to a null model.
-The number of nonzeros in an optimal solution $\B\beta^*$, are $60, 66, 69$ corresponding to the values $p=20K,50K,100K$ respectively (recall that $n=100$ in this example).}.
-We compare across the following 5 methods: \begin{enumerate} \item[(\bf a)] ``\texttt{RP CLG}'': We compute a solution to Problem~\eqref{l1-SVM} at the desired value of $\lambda$, using a regularization path (RP) (aka continuation) approach.
-We compute solutions on a grid of 7 regularization parameter values in the range $[\tfrac12\lambda_{\max}, \lambda]$ using the column generation algorithm (cf Section \ref{sec: initialization}) with a tolerance threshold $\epsilon=0.01$ for every value of $\lambda$. \item[(\bf b)] ``\texttt{FO+CLG}'': This is the column generation method initialized with a first order (FO) method (cf Section \ref{sec: AGD}) with smoothing parameter $\tau = 0.2$.
-We use a termination criterion of $\eta=10^{-3}$ or a maximum number of $T_{\max}=200$ iterations for the FO method.
-We use correlation screening to retain the top $10n$ features before applying the FO method.
-Column generation uses a tolerance level of $\epsilon = 0.01$.
-The time displayed includes the time taken to run the FO method.
-For reference, we report the time taken to run column generation excluding the time of the first order method: ``\texttt{CLG wo FO}''. \item[(\bf c)] ``\texttt{Cor. screening}'': This initializes the column generation method by using correlation screening to retain the top $50$ features. \item[(\bf d)] ``\texttt{Random init.}'': This initializes the column generation method with a random (chosen uniformly) subset of $50$ features. \item[(\bf e)] ``\texttt{LP solver}'': This is Gurobi's LP solver to solve the full LP model (without column generation). \end{enumerate} Among the above: The comparative timings among (b), (c) and (d) show the importance of having a good initialization and in particular, the effectiveness of using a first order method to initialize the column generation method.
-Method (a) computes a regularization path (via column generation) to arrive at the desired value of $\lambda$ --- it does not use any first order method like (b) --- thus any timing difference between (a) and (b) is due to the role played by the first order methods for warm-starting.
-Figure \ref{fig:lamba-nsmall} shows the results for a synthetic dataset with $n=100, \ k_0=10, \ \rho=0.1$ and $R=10$ replications (error bars show the standard deviation of values across the 10 replications).
+\paragraph{Different initializations for column generation:} We first study the role of different initialization schemes in column generation (denoted by the shorthand CLG below) for solving the L1-SVM problem: we consider a \emph{fixed} value of the regularization parameter, set to $\lambda = 0.01 \lambda_{\max}$; and compare the following three schemes: \begin{enumerate} \item[({\bf a})] \texttt{RP-CLG}: We compute a solution to Problem~\eqref{l1-SVM} at the desired value of $\lambda$, using a regularization path (RP) (aka continuation) approach.
+We compute solutions on a grid of 7 regularization parameter values in the range $[\tfrac12\lambda_{\max}, \lambda]$ using column generation (CLG) for every value of the regularization parameter. \item[({\bf b})] \texttt{FO-CLG}: This is the column generation method initialized with a first order (FO) method (cf Section \ref{sec: AGD}) with smoothing parameter $\tau = 0.2$.
+We use a termination criterion of $\eta=10^{-3}$ or a maximum number of $T_{\max}=200$ iterations for the first order method.
+We use correlation screening to retain the top $10n$ features before applying the first order method.
+The time displayed includes the time taken to run the first order method.
+For reference, we report the time taken to run column generation excluding the time of the first order method: ``\texttt{CLG wo FO}''. \item[({\bf c})] \texttt{Cor. screening}: This initializes the column generation method by using correlation screening to retain the top $50$ features. \end{enumerate}